 Up in the air

-Facial recognition technology can now be found in ABC gates, helping passengers to move securely and efficiently through border control points.
 But it is also being deployed during aircraft boarding.
-This offers airline passengers added convenience by simplifying, de-stressing and significantly speeding up the process.
+This process offers airline passengers added convenience by simplifying, de-stressing and significantly speeding up the process.

 Elsewhere, Emirates has announced the launch of a fully integrated 'biometric path' at Dubai International airport.
-This will utilize the latest in facial and iris recognition technology to allow passengers to check in for their flight, complete immigration formalities, enter the Emirates Lounge and board their flight.
+This will utilize the latest in facial and iris recognition technology to allow passengers to check-in for their flight, complete immigration formalities, enter the Emirates Lounge and board their plane.

 The ultimate goal is a complete experience where the passenger can arrive, check-in, go through security, access the lounge and board the plane using facial recognition.
 The technology is there; the next and more complex step is collating it in a set of individual touchpoints.

 At ground level